 - Regularly do things you enjoy.

-- Give yourself time for plenty of self care each week.
+- Give yourself time for plenty of self-care each week.

 These are suggestions for helping to lift your mood if you feel down in recovery.
 At the same time, it’s also important to remember that some drugs can impair brain function and in turn can create low moods.
 Also, certain drugs that created great highs in people, like cocaine and heroin can result in low moods when in early recovery.
 Similarly, drugs like ecstasy and marijuana can induce anxiety and panic attacks in some people when they are in early recovery.
 This too can impair one’s mood.

 If you find yourself low, depressed, or sad in recovery, ask yourself if you can manage it on your own.
 If you can, try one of the above tips.
 If you feel you cannot, talk to a professional who can better assist you.
+If you’re ready to begin your recovery journey, it’s time to contact Westwind Recovery.
+Our team is here to provide the full continuum of care that individuals need to achieve their goals of recovery.
+From residential treatment to our sober living homes, we are here to help you achieve your goals.
+Contact Westwind Recovery today at 855.340.8832 to begin your treatment journey.